adrianylee/BENG183_Snakemake/snakemake.md

 Snakemake team or by broader bioinformatics groups, which makes it much easier for new users to adopt best practices without reinventing the pipeline from scratch.
 It’s also worth highlighting alternatives such as **Nextflow**, **CWL**, and **WDL/Cromwell**, which are widely used in other research communities and large consortia.
-These workflow engines share many goals—reproducibility, portability, sustainability—but differ in syntax, execution models, and strengths (e.g., Nextflow’s tight container integration and cloud support).
+These workflow engines share many goals—reproducibility, portability, sustainability, but differ in syntax, execution models, and strengths (e.g., Nextflow’s tight container integration and cloud support).
 In practice, Snakemake remains one of the most accessible and beginner-friendly workflow systems, especially in academic bioinformatics, while still offering enough flexibility and reproducibility features for large-scale and long-term projects.

 However, we ultimately selected **Snakemake** because of its accessibility and smooth learning curve.
-Analyses of workflow complexity show that the majority of lines in a typical Snakefile fall into **complexity level 1**—simple rule declarations or keyword–colon structures—while only a small fraction reach **complexity level 7**, which corresponds to full Python expressions.
+Analyses of workflow complexity show that the majority of lines in a typical Snakefile fall into **complexity level 1**, simple rule declarations or keyword–colon structures—while only a small fraction reach **complexity level 7**, which corresponds to full Python expressions.
 In practice, this means that users can build functional, well-structured workflows without needing extensive programming experience, and only incorporate more advanced Python logic as their projects grow.
-This balance of simplicity and extensibility makes Snakemake particularly well-suited for teaching, onboarding new lab members, and maintaining long- term sustainable workflows.
+This balance of simplicity and extensibility makes Snakemake particularly well-suited for teaching, onboarding new lab members, and maintaining long-term sustainable workflows.

 <img src="snakemakecitationsovertime.png" alt="alt text" width="300"/>